YevhenSkliarov/SelenoidJava/README.md

 to get capabilities for your tests go to capabilities tab, select your language and browser version and than paste to your WebDriver factory

 to check selenoid version just set http://127.0.0.1:4444/wd/hub/ in your browser

+Open Grandle panel in Idea => Tasks => build => run clean task

+Open Grandle panel in Idea => Tasks => verification => run test task

+*4444 port must be free.
+To check status of the part perform netstat -a command in cmd